-If appropriate, high-risk children should receive professionally applied fluoride varnish and have their teeth brushed twice daily with an age-appropriate amount of fluoridated toothpaste.
+High-risk children should receive professionally applied fluoride varnish.
+Caregivers should be counseled to brush teeth twice daily with an age-appropriate amount of fluoridated toothpaste.
 Referral to a pediatric dentist or a dentist comfortable caring for children should be made with follow-up to ensure that the child is being cared for in the dental home.